 The proposed project is located in a rural area of Lares Municipio.
-The parcel is designated as Developed Rural Area (ARD) land use and is classified as Specially Protected Rustic Land - Agricultural (SREP-A).
-Land use immediately surrounding the parcel consists primarily of low-density rural development to the north, west, and south and undeveloped land to the east.

-The general topography of the project site consists of a gentle to moderate slope toward to west and primarily vegetated areas.
+The parcel is designated as Resource Conservation (RC) land use and is classified as Rustic Soil Specially Protected - Ecological (SREP-E) with a Special Planning Area (APE-ZC) overlapping district.
+Land use immediately surrounding the parcel consists primarily of low-density rural development to the north and south and undeveloped land to the east and west.
+The general topography of the project site consists of a moderate to steep slope toward to west and vegetated areas.
 The property is currently used for agricultural and residential uses.
-There are coffee plants planted throughout the project site and a residence and accessory structure located along the western portion of the project site.
+There are vanilla plants planted throughout the project parcel and a residence within the western portion of the project parcel.
+The project site consists of a vacant area with a vegetative cover in the eastern portion of the parcel.